Table of Contents

 While it's true that gaining access to eCommerce-based data is relatively straightforward, without knowing how to channel it, it’s unlikely that you’ll ever be able to use your metrics or insights to their full potential.

-This cohesive tapestry of visual information and KPIs offers a level of depth that will empower any ambitious online retailer to save money, enhance efficiency, and boost their bottom line on a sustainable basis.
+This cohesive tapestry of visual information and metrics offers a level of depth that will empower any ambitious online retailer to save money, enhance efficiency, and boost their bottom line sustainably.
 An invaluable tool for the modern eCommerce entrepreneur.

 - Total Orders